Equipment You Need to be a Pro Photographer

 Having finally made it to a point where you are now starting to get paid gigs more often, this is the time to invest in some new and improved gear and catch up on that pending shopping list of yours.
-I am referring to investing in your now money making venture and prepare for bigger and better clientele.
+I am referring to investing in your now a money making venture and prepare for bigger and better clientele.

 You cannot hope to walk into a client meeting posing as a professional photographer but armed with a smartphone.
 That simply doesn’t work.

-You need to be able to show that you have the essential photography equipment to pull of something big budget.
+You need to be able to show that you have the essential photography equipment to pull off something big budget.
 The last thing that you want to do is to get the nod and then blow the chance.

 Buy a Full-frame camera

 If you have been shooting with a crop sensor DSLR or an entry level model, you must have been yearning for that spanking new full-frame release from your preferred manufacturer.
 That’s what all established or new professionals do.
 They look for a full-frame body as soon as they get the chance; that’s unless you have one already.

 There are several advantages to using a full-frame professional body.
 A full-frame camera uses a larger sensor than what crop DSLRs and Point & Shoots do.
 Nikon’s latest full-frame offering the D810A comes with a 36.3-megapixel sensor that measures 35.9mm x 24mm.
 Comparatively, the latest Nikon crop DSLR – the D7200 has a 23.5mm x 15.6mm sensor.

 As you can imagine a full-frame sensor captures much more light when compared to a crop sensor.
 There are other advantages as well.
 I have written a separate article on that topic so won’t reiterate the same facts here.
 I will, however, mention that a bigger sensor gives you better low light performance, reduced noise and a slightly better range to control the depth of field.